 Tanaka’s unbeaten streak stopped by Cubs

-CHICAGO (AP) — Yankees pitcher Masahiro Tanaka had his unbeaten regular-season winning streak ended at 42 starts, allowing a career-high four runs in six innings, as the Chicago Cubs beat New York Yankees 6-1 on Tuesday.
+Tanaka had his unbeaten regular-season run snapped at 42 starts, allowing a career-high four runs in six innings, and the Chicago Cubs beat the New York Yankees 6-1 on Tuesday night.

 The Cubs honored the retiring Derek Jeter before the game, then handed Tanaka his first loss in nine major league starts.

 It was a surprising turn, considering Chicago came in with the majors’ worst record and the right-hander from Japan had been sensational.

 Tanaka (6-1) had been 34-0 in Japan and North America the last two seasons.
 He did drop Game 6 of the Japan Series last year before earning the save in Game 7.
 But postseason aside, he hadn’t lost since the Seibu Lions beat the Rakuten Golden Eagles on Aug.
 19, 2012.
 And yes, he was definitely proud of that streak.

 “I think I was able to get the streak going because I had support from my teammates,” Tanaka said through an interpreter.
 “I’m a little bit disappointed because I think a lot of the fans were looking for me to keep on winning.
 Next time out, I’ll try to get a win again and get it going again.”

 Luis Valbuena had three hits with two doubles and scored two runs for Chicago.
 John Baker had two hits, scored a run and drove in one.